LightningCreations/lclib/doc/SpecialObjectTypes.md

 <ul>
 <li>char, unsigned char, or signed char</li>
 <li>A enum type with one of the above as its underlying type, and no enumerators (including std::byte)</li>
-<li>A Safe Integer Type (see below) which has one of the above as its underlying type</li>
 </ul>
-In addition: All Comparison operators may not be user supplied.
+In addition: No comparison operators may be user supplied.

 <h2>BytesWriteable</h2>

 BytesWriteable concept defines types which can have there raw byte representation written to a stream.
 For a Type to satisfy BytesWriteable Concept, objects of that type, and all subobjects of such an object must:
 <ul>